Average Reading Time: 7 minutes

 Ancient writings from China suggest that the soybean was traditionally considered unfit for human consumption.
-The reason may be that the soybean is uniquely endowed with certain toxic anti-nutrients that are now being linked to breast cancer, thyroid disease, menstrual and fertility issues as well as severe allergies, compromised immunity and brain damage(1).
+The reason may be that the soybean is uniquely endowed with certain toxic anti-nutrients that are extremely hard to digest.
+As a result, soy is being linked to a host of health concerns.
+(1)

-On the other side of the aisle there is compelling research that soy can offer formidable defense against cardiovascular disease, numerous forms of cancer, osteoporosis, and menopausal symptoms (2).
+On the other side of the aisle there is evidence that soy can offer protection against many of the same concerns.
+(2) So who do we believe?

 Join me as I delve into this very heated debate in search of some answers.
-I’ve done my best to include as much research from both sides as possible, before presenting my own professional view.
+I’ve done my best to include as much research as possible from both sides of the aisle, before presenting an Ayurvedic perspective.

 What is an anti-nutrient?